Alpazat cave rescue: Diplomatic consequences

 The incident caused "anti-British sentiment" in Mexico due to lack of notification of the presence of British military in the country.

 This was further exacerbated by the soldiers refusing local help to instead wait on British divers.

 Then-President Vicente Fox sent a letter of protest to London about the affair, saying, "We are asking the British government to tell us whether these people are military personnel, and if they are, what they are doing there."

-The soldiers entered Mexico with tourist visas, and government officials were concerned that the soldiers were operating in some capacity for the British government rather than traveling for pleasure.
+The soldiers entered Mexico with tourist visas, and government officials were concerned that the soldiers were operating in some capacity for the British government rather than for pleasure.

-In response to rumors that the soldiers were looking for uranium ore, energy minister Felipe Calderón pledged to send nuclear research institute scientists into the caves after the soldiers were evacuated.
+In response to rumours that the soldiers were looking for uranium ore, energy minister Felipe Calderón pledged to send nuclear research institute scientists into the caves after the soldiers were evacuated.

 Mexican media also had unfavorable coverage of the event.

 In response to the news that Pueblan police were keeping the media away from the rescue effort at the behest of British officials, newscaster Leonardo Kourchenko asked, "Are the Puebla state police subordinate to the British?"